What is a validator?

 The only slashing conditions is signing two blocks at the same height.

-Where can I find the neardev/ file?
+Where can I find the neardev/ folder?

 Why did my node get kicked-out of the validation process?